 Step away, relax, and try not to think about it.
 Coming back to look at a plan with fresh eyes is one of the best ways to review your plan.
 You’ll pick up little things here and there that can be improved that you didn’t spot before.

 You should only be looking to improve minor things when you review your plan.
-There can be a danger that you want to re-write your whole plan (I know, I’ve done this too many times!).
+Be aware of the danger of wanting to re-write your whole plan (I know, I’ve done this too many times!).

 After the lesson